lpapailiou/neuralnetwork/README.md

 ... and then do whatever you like to do with it.

 ### Graphic representation
-With the package `nn.ui` you will get access to the neural network graph.
+With the package `ui` you will get access to the neural network graph.
 It uses the javafx framework.

 It will build a graph of a specific neural network and is able to visualize its architecture, weight distribution and current node values.
-See here an example (code is available in the `test/java/nn.ui` directory):
+See here an example (code is available in the `test/java/ui` directory):

 ![graph of neural network](https://github.com/lpapailiou/neuralnetwork/blob/master/src/main/resources/img/neural_network_graph.png)